danielbodnar/awesome-stars/README.md

 ## express

+- [cdimascio/express-openapi-validator](https://github.com/cdimascio/express-openapi-validator) - 🦋 Auto-validates api requests, responses, and securities using ExpressJS and an OpenAPI 3.x specification
 - [juffalow/node-express-kubernetes-example](https://github.com/juffalow/node-express-kubernetes-example) - Simple NodeJS application to explain basic parts of Kubernetes.
 - [radarsu/radarsu](https://github.com/radarsu/radarsu) - Node.js server-side TypeScript framework with one thing in mind - removing code is easier than writing it.
 Auto-generated Swagger docs, REST, GraphQL, WebSockets and others - have it all, delete what
 - [geekcell/docker-compose-nodejs-examples](https://github.com/geekcell/docker-compose-nodejs-examples) - Finally some real world examples on getting started with Docker Compose and Nodejs.